wobsoriano/nuxt-remote-fn/README.md

 ## createContext

-Each `.server.` file can also export a `createContext` function that is called for each incoming request:
+Each `.remote.` file can also export a `createContext` function that is called for each incoming request:

 ```ts
 export function createContext() {